-We provide small to mid-size business owners with a strong partner who not only understands your journey, but also has resources to support your business planning, growth, and eventual transition or exit strategy.
+We provide small to mid-size business owners with a strong partner, including Certified Exit Planning Advisors, (CEPA®), who not only understand your journey, but also have resources to support your business planning, growth, and eventual transition or exit strategy.

 Business ownership can be an exciting and rewarding experience with the right support.